Zmey1/Titanic_Dataset_Challenge/README.md

 # Titanic_Dataset_Challenge
-Trying Logistic Regression for the titanic dataset on Kaggle
+Logistic Regression for the titanic dataset on Kaggle